Arnold I, Count of Loon

-Another son, Gerard, did not exist.
-He appears in older books such as the oldest edition of Belgian National Biographies, based upon a charter of 1101.
-Baerten (1969 p.40 footnote 2) describes this as a mistake caused by modern edition with a wrongly placed comma, and gives references to the literature.
-While the confusion about the non-existent "Gerard" remains, Arnold is now understood to have been succeeded by his son Arnold as Count of Looz upon his death.
+Another son who appears in some older publications, Gerard, did not exist.
+He appears in books such as the oldest edition of Belgian National Biographies, based upon a charter of 1101.
+Baerten (1969 p.
+40 footnote 2) describes this as a mistake caused by modern edition with a wrongly placed comma, and gives references to the literature.
+Although the confusion about this non-existent "Gerard" remains, Arnold is now generally understood to have been succeeded upon his death by his son Arnold as Count of Looz.